bluelibs/runner/README.md

 run();
 ```

-The system is smart enough to know which `init()` to call first.
-Typically all dependencies are initialised first.
-If there are circular dependencies, an error will be thrown with the exact paths.
+The system intelligently determines the order in which init() functions should be called, ensuring that all dependencies are initialized first.
+In the case of circular dependencies, it will throw an error, providing the exact paths to help identify the issue.

 ### Business config

-There's a resource for that!
-You can define a resource that holds your business configuration.
+Or just simple config, you can do it for your business logic, environment variables, etc.

 ```ts
 import { resource, run } from "@bluelibs/runner";